-All complaints received (particularly those that are logged as "Other") are shared with the Quality Assurance Group (QAG) for review/follow-up and are used as a means for quality analysis/trending of data.
+All complaints received are shared with the Quality Assurance Group (QAG) for review/follow-up and are used as a means for quality analysis/trending of data.
 Data are used as part of a continuous quality improvement process to ensure appropriate and timely response to complaints and to address opportunities for improvement.
 These complaints are listed below by the category in which they were logged.